Drive Me Crazy: Plot

-Nicole's vindictive best friend Alicia DeGasario kisses Chase at a party, making sure that Nicole sees them together, leaving the latter heartbroken.
+Nicole's vindictive best friend Alicia DeGasario kisses Chase at a party, making sure that Nicole sees them, leaving Nicole heartbroken.
 Chase calls Dave to pick him up, since he is too drunk to drive.
 He angers Dave when he says that "everyone" was at the party, which Dave says is not true because he and Ray were not there.
 Chase retorts that he is merely jealous because he has never gotten into the cool clique whereas Chase has.

 Meanwhile, Brad and Kathy break up due to lies spread by Alicia, and Dulcie also ends things with Joshua.
 Chase attempts to talk to Nicole about what happened with Alicia, but she rebuffs him, reminding him of the easy out clause.
 He eventually makes up with his friends and gets back together with Dulcie.
 Brad asks Nicole to the dance.
-Despite getting what he wanted from the beginning, Chase is unhappy with Dulcie.
+Despite Chase getting what he wanted from the beginning, he is unhappy with Dulcie.
 Meanwhile, Nicole turns Brad down and ends her friendship with Alicia.

 The night of the dance, with no date, Nicole calls Ray, who had offered to take her earlier, and goes with him.
 While Chase is out with Dulcie, he realizes that he does not want to be there, or be with her.
 Ray and Nicole have fun together at the dance, but he departs upon Chase's arrival.
 He knows that, despite their claims that their relationship was never real, Chase is the one she wants to be with.
 Chase asks Nicole to dance and when she asks who they are trying to make jealous now, he says "everyone."

 Later, Chase and Nicole come home from the dance and Nicole walks Chase to his door.
 They kiss, but are interrupted when they find Nicole's divorced mother with Chase's father.
 Their parents say that they are also in a relationship and are going to move in together.
 Nicole suggests that she and Chase discuss the new living arrangements in the treehouse they used to play in as children.
 Holding hands, they walk into Nicole's backyard and hug and kiss under the treehouse.

+Cast

+American rock band The Donnas also appears in the film as the high school band, The Electrocutes.